qxzjy/dsfs-ft-34-certification/README.md

-# Project portfolio - Machine Learning Engineer certification
+# Machine Learning Engineer certification

 This repository contains all projects completed as part of the RNCP35288 certification - Level 6 - Machine Learning Engineer